-$$C(E{p,1} < E_3 < E{p,2}) = \int dl \int \int dv{\parallel} \, dv{\perp} w{2D} F.$$ (22)
+$$C(E{p,1} < E_3 < E{p,2}) = \int dl \int \int dv{\parallel} dv{\perp} w{2D} F.$$ (22)

-The derived expression can also be used to find three-dimensional weight functions for orbit tomography [5] by appropriately weighting w{2D} spatially based on the properties of the selected fast-ion orbits.
+The derived expression can also be used to find threedimensional weight functions for orbit tomography [5] by appropriately weighting w{2D} spatially based on the properties of the selected fast-ion orbits.

-As an example, Fig. 10 shows velocity-space weight functions for a MAST detector.
+As an example, figure 10 shows velocity-space weight functions for a MAST detector.
 In this example, contributions to w{2D} have been summed over the orbit to eliminate the spatial dependence of the weight function.
-The selected channel is the one with the largest toroidal velocity component in Fig. 1.
-Owing to the Doppler shift associated with the $\cos\theta$ term in Eq.
-4, fast ions that move away from the detector emit protons of reduced energy, while fast ions that head toward the detector emit protons of increased energy.
-This is the reason that deuterons that travel in the direction of the toroidal field are more likely to produce a low-energy proton than deuterons that circulate against B in Fig. 10a.
-Conversely, high-energy protons are produced most effectively by deuterons that travel opposite to the toroidal field (Fig. 10c).
-Near the unshifted energy of 3.03 MeV, owing to the gyromotion, two peaks appear in the weight function (Fig. 10b).
-This occurs because one phase of the gyromotion can cancel the parallel component of motion along \mathbf{B} , while another phase cancels the opposite parallel motion.
-The shapes of these three protonenergy-resolved weight functions are qualitatively similar to the FIDA weight functions of [4] and are caused by geometrical effects associated with the gyromotion.
-If one integrates over energy, the pitch dependence of the weight function essentially disappears (Fig. 10d).
+The selected channel is the one with the largest toroidal velocity component in figure 1.
+Owing to the Doppler shift associated with the $\cos\theta$ term in equation (4), fast ions that move away from the detector emit protons of reduced energy, while fast ions that head toward the detector emit protons of increased energy.
+This is the reason that deuterons that travel in the direction of the toroidal field are more likely to produce a low-energy proton than deuterons that circulate against B in figure 10(a).
+Conversely, high-energy protons are produced most effectively by deuterons that travel opposite to the toroidal field (figure 10(c)).
+Near the unshifted energy of 3.03 MeV, owing to the gyromotion, two peaks appear in the weight function (figure 10(b)).
+This occurs because one phase of the gyromotion can cancel the parallel component of motion along B, while another phase cancels the opposite parallel motion.
+The shapes of these three proton-energy-resolved weight functions are qualitatively similar to the FIDA weight functions of [4] and are caused by geometrical effects associated with the gyromotion.
+If one integrates over energy, the pitch dependence of the weight function essentially disappears (figure 10(d)).
 However, owing to the strong energy dependence of the d-d fusion cross section, all proton energies exhibit a strong dependence on deuteron energy.
 (When integrated over proton energy and fast-ion pitch, the energy dependence of the weight function is close to the energy dependence of the d-d reactivity σv .)
 The proton signal is produced primarily by the highest energy ions in the deuterium distribution function.